On the rank of elliptic curves: Calculation of for

-\proof This is seen by considering the Sieve of Eratosthenes.
-In this algorithm primes are found by reserving a memory vector for all numbers and marking all places empty at the beginning.
-Starting from 2 the first empty place is taken as a prime and it is marked.
-Then all multiples of this number are also marked.
-As a prime $p$ greater than 2 has no common divisor with 4, the marked numbers are equally distributed modulo $p'$ or $p'^2$ for any other prime $p'$.
-The next prime $p$ is always the first empty place and thus $p-1$ is equally often divisible by 4 or not.
-(Naturally $p-1$ is divisable by 2.) $\eop$
+Claim (ii) is shown true by considering the Sieve of Eratosthenes.
+In this algorithm primes are found by reserving a memory vector for all numbers and marking the place of $1$ as full and all other places empty at the beginning.
+On each step the first unmarked place is taken as the next prime $p$.
+The place of $p$ is marked and all multiples of $p$ are marked.
+In this algorithm the first step takes $p=2$ and marks all multiples of $2$.
+The unmarked numbers are all odd.
+The next prime is $p=3$, the first unmarked number.
+All multiples of $3$ are marked.
+The numbers that are marked for $p$, i.e., multiples of $p$, are are all odd and equally distributed modulo $4$.
+Consequently, the numbers that remain unmarked are all odd and equally distributed modulo $4$.
+This continues in each step, thus the numbers that remain unmarked are all odd and equally distributed between $1$ (mod $4$) and $3$ (mod $4$).